Michelle Obama: Hillary Clinton 2016 presidential campaign

 Obama endorsed Democratic nominee Hillary Clinton and made several high-profile speeches in favor of her, including an address at the 2016 Democratic National Convention in Philadelphia.
 She also appeared multiple times on the campaign trail in either solo or joint appearances with Clinton.
 On October 13, 2016, Obama heavily criticized Republican presidential nominee Donald Trump for the statements he made in a 2005 audio recording while at a Clinton rally in Manchester, New Hampshire.
-A week later, Trump attempted to revive past comments Obama made in regards to Clinton during the 2008 presidential election.
+A week later, Trump attempted to revive past comments Obama made in regard to Clinton during the 2008 presidential election.

 Public image and style

 With the ascent of her husband as a prominent national politician, Obama became a part of popular culture.
 In May 2006, Essence listed her among "25 of the World's Most Inspiring Women".
 In July 2007, Vanity Fair listed her among "10 of the World's Best Dressed People".
 She was an honorary guest at Oprah Winfrey's Legends Ball as a "young'un" paying tribute to the "Legends" who helped pave the way for African-American women.
 In September 2007, 02138 magazine listed her 58th of "The Harvard 100"; a list of the prior year's most influential Harvard alumni.
 Her husband was ranked fourth.
 In July 2008, she made a repeat appearance on the Vanity Fair international best dressed list.
 She also appeared on the 2008 People list of best-dressed women and was praised by the magazine for her "classic and confident" look.

 At the time of her husband's election, some sources anticipated that as a high-profile African-American woman in a stable marriage Obama would be a positive role model who would influence the view the world has of African Americans.
 Her fashion choices were part of the 2009 Fashion week, but Obama's influence in the field did not have the impact on the paucity of African-American models who participate, that some thought it might.

 Obama's public support grew in her early months as First Lady, as she was accepted as a role model.
 On her first trip abroad in April 2009, she toured a cancer ward with Sarah Brown, wife of British prime minister Gordon Brown.
-Newsweek described her first trip abroad as an exhibition of her so-called "star power" and MSN described it as a display of sartorial elegance.
+Newsweek described her first trip abroad as an exhibition of her "star power", and MSN described it as a display of sartorial elegance.
 Questions were raised by some in the American and British media regarding protocol when the Obamas met Queen Elizabeth II and Michelle reciprocated a touch on her back by the Queen during a reception, purportedly against traditional royal etiquette.
 Palace sources denied that any breach in etiquette had occurred.